FailAcademy/learning/adp-london/_slides/week-03/02-connecting-client-and-server.md

 # Optimistic UI

 Notice how the votes are added, but then removed very quickly once the server state overrides the client state.

 This is called **optimistic UI**.

-Explain to a partner how optimstic UI works.
+- Explain to a partner how optimistic UI works.
+- Describe a different scenario where optimistic UI might be helpful.

+---

+## Exercise 7

+What would be the best method to sync your server store with a database?

+- in reducers?
+- using middleware?
+- a plugin?

+Explain and justify your solution.

+---

+# Review

+1. full-stack Redux
+2. web sockets
+3. universal javascript
+4. optimistic ui

 {% endhighlight %}